dronecan/dronecan.github.io/Implementations/Libuavcan/Tutorials/12._Multithreading/index.md

 ## Motivation

-An application that runs a UAVCAN node is often required to run hard real-time UAVCAN-related processes side by side with less time-critical ones.
+An application that runs a DroneCAN node is often required to run hard real-time UAVCAN-related processes side by side with less time-critical ones.
 Making both co-exist in the same execution thread can be challenging because of radically different requirements and constraints.